 |Select a region to zoom in:|

-(For a description of the new Thermal Stress Gauges, see the Gauge and Time Series Product Description on each Gauge page.)
+(For a description of the Bleaching Heat Stress Gauges, see the Gauge and Time Series Product Description on each Gauge page.)

-NOAA Coral Reef Watch (CRW) has developed a new set of experimental 5-km Regional Virtual Stations (213 total).
+NOAA Coral Reef Watch (CRW) has developed a set of experimental daily 5km Regional Virtual Stations (214 total).
 The Regional Virtual Stations represent a change in the way we have looked at Virtual Station data in the past.
-They have been designed to take advantage of higher resolution data while simultaneously providing comprehensive and collective information on all reefs in a jurisdiction or predetermined sub-region.
-We realized early on that data from a single 5-km pixel (satellite data grid point) provide much higher spatial detail but are less representative of a region's thermal conditions.
+They have been designed to take advantage of higher-resolution data while simultaneously providing comprehensive and collective information on all reefs in a jurisdiction or predetermined sub-region.
+We realized early on that data from a single 5km pixel (satellite data grid point) provide much higher spatial detail but are less representative of a region's thermal conditions.
 Also, many coral reef ecosystem managers wanted to know what was happening across their entire jurisdiction.
-Rather than constructing Virtual Stations based on single 5-km pixels as we did in our heritage 50-km Virtual Stations, we created Regional Virtual Stations based on data from all of the 5-km grids within each individual jurisdiction (e.g., Main Hawaiian Islands).
+Rather than constructing Virtual Stations based on single 5km pixels as we did in our heritage twice-weekly 50km Virtual Stations, we created Regional Virtual Stations based on data from all of the 5km grids within each individual jurisdiction (e.g., Main Hawaiian Islands).
 An alert for a region is meant to inform users that they should look at the map products for more detail.
-These Regional Virtual Stations will be used in a series of our products including:
+The Regional Virtual Stations now include following products: